javapathfinder/jpf-core/docs/Writing-JPF-tests.md

 ## Running JPF tests under JUnit ##

 This is the preferred way to execute JPF regression tests.

+Most JPF projects have build.gradle files you can use as examples.

-Please note that you should not have any inner classes, interfaces, annotation types etc. with a name ending with `"Test"` since JUnit would interpret these as test cases and most likely complain about missing constructors and `main()` methods.
+Please note this means that you should not have any inner classes, interfaces, annotation types etc. with a name ending with `"Test"` since JUnit would interpret these as test cases and most likely complain about missing constructors and `main()` methods.

 ## Debugging tests ##

 Typically, JPF tests are only executed from within an IDE if they fail and need to be debugged.

-You can use your IDE's standard debugging features to debug JPF test classes.
+Under NetBeans, this can be done by selecting the test class, and then executing the *Debug File* command from the context menu.
+This will pop up a dialog that lets you enter a specific test method to debug.
+This method requires a properly set up ide-file-target.xml, which comes with most JPF projects.